As the last fresh tomatoes ripen on the vine, here are my favorite ways to make the most of them before they’re gone.

 7 Ways to Use Fresh Tomatoes

-This technique is my favorite short-cut method for preserving tomatoes, which I can either freeze right away (quicker) or put up in jars (not quick).
-It makes the best tomato soups, tomato sauce, ratatouille and meat and vegetable braises, so it’s worth having lots on hand.
+This technique is my favorite short-cut method for preserving tomatoes for the freezer.
+It makes the best tomato soups, tomato sauce, ratatouille and meat and vegetable braises, so it's worth having lots on hand.

 This recipe is all about the tomatoes.
 They must be vine-ripened with a nice balance of acidity and sweetness.
 Here’s the test: if it’s great eating raw, it will be perfect for your batch of “stewies.”
 As for the toast, I do not butter it because I prefer to use my allotment for the stewed tomatoes instead.
 My Dad always butters his toast.
 Do what you will but be sure to have sufficient toast for wiping out your bowl when you’re done.